-Nevertheless, the global oil demand has been on the pace of recovery in the 2nd half of FY2021.
-The rising global oil price has been supported by a gradual strengthening of oil demand as the Covid-19 vaccination rollout and the concerted effort of OPEC+ members in the stabilisation of the global oil market.
-In spite of the oil demand gradually recovering, it has remained lower than pre-pandemic trajectory with reeling from the impacts of the pandemic during FY2021.
+The outlook for global oil and gas market has improved since the first half of FY2022.
+The global oil demand has been on the pace of recovery with no further worsening by the impacts of Omicron variant.
+The upward trend of the global oil price has been supported by a gradual strengthening of oil demand as the mass Covid-19 vaccination campaigns and the concerted effort of OPEC+ members in the stabilization of the global oil price to climb over USD100 per barrel as the heightening concern over supply chain disruptions.
+With the imposition of the sanctions against Russia and counter-sanctions by Russia, the global oil price skyrocketed to more than USD120 per barrel.